Pediatric Occupational Therapist

 Pfeiffer University

-Pfeiffer University offers a master of science program in occupational therapy that helps students in developing a holistic approach and servant attitude to occupational therapy, empowering them for traditional professional settings and areas of newly identified needs like rural health.
-All students in this program will be required to complete 12 semester hours of fieldwork in approved clinical education sites.
+Pfeiffer University offers a master of science program in occupational therapy that helps students develop a holistic approach and servant attitude to occupational therapy, empowering them for traditional professional settings and areas of newly identified needs like rural health.
+All students in this program are required to complete 12 semester hours of fieldwork in approved clinical education sites.

 The program consists of 77 credits.
-Students complete fieldwork in mental health, adults, and pediatrics, and the core curriculum focuses on coursework in neuroscience; gross anatomy & kinesiology; ethics and professional reasoning; and mental health.
+Students complete fieldwork in mental health, adults, and pediatrics, and the core curriculum focuses on coursework in neuroscience, gross anatomy and kinesiology, ethics and professional reasoning, and mental health.
 Additionally, the program includes several courses focused on pediatrics.

 • Location: Misenheimer, NC